epics-base/ci-scripts/README.md

     ```
     MODULES=sncseq asyn

-    BASE=R3.15.6
+    BASE=3.15
     ASYN=R4-34
     SNCSEQ=R2-2-7
     ```
-    will compile against the EPICS Base release 3.15.6, the Sequencer release 2.2.7 and release 4.34 of asyn.
+    will compile against the EPICS Base 3.15 branch, the Sequencer release 2.2.7 and release 4.34 of asyn.
-    (Any settings can be overridden from `.travis.yml`.)
+    (Any settings can be overridden from the specific job configuration in e.g. `.travis.yml`.)

  4. Create a configuration for the CI service by copying one of the examples provided in the service specific subdirectory